ryanjmurry/pingpong/README.md

 ## Known Bugs

-* If user changes answers without refreshing page and another result is reached, it will not replace the current result, but instead, will place the new result below the previous one.
+* Multiple submits will not refresh the list and instead adds to the end.

-* If user does not enter name, document will be left with blanks in the form questions.
+* If a user does not enter a number, there is no prompt that they need to.

 ## Support and contact details